 - We will continue to listen to the latest Government advice and adjust what we do and how we do it accordingly.

 - We will continue to look after the person who has died with the utmost dignity, and have put steps in place in order to do this safely.

-- It may be difficult for some people to be able to attend funeral services due to travel restrictions, so it is possible to have funeral services live streamed/webcast.
+- It may be difficult for some people to be able to attend funeral services, so it is possible to have funeral services live streamed/webcast.

 - We can help to arrange meaningful memorial services at a later date, and we are more than happy to talk you through different options when you are ready.